MattSokol79/Terraform/README.md

 }
 ```

-7. Once the files are created can run `terraform validate <file>` to ensure the file has no errors, if there are none, can either `terraform plan` to see what will happen or apply terraform with `terraform apply` which will build the instances in as little as a minute!
+7. Once the files are created can run `terraform validate` to ensure the file has no errors, if there are none, can either `terraform plan` to see what will happen or apply terraform with `terraform apply` which will build the instances in as little as a minute!

+8. Go to AWS and confirm your instances are created!